chiragmenonr/Guessing-Game/README.md

 ## Description

-This is a simple Python number guessing game.
 The program randomly selects a number between **0 and 100**, and the player must guess the number.
 After each guess, the program tells the player whether their guess is **too high** or **too low** until the correct number is guessed.
 The game also tracks how many attempts the user makes.

 ---
 ## How It Works